amasky/ram/README.md

 ➜ python train.py
 ```

 If you use a GPU, add the option "-g `deviceID`".
 When you use LSTM units in core RNN layer, add the option "--lstm".
+(better performance but a little time consuming with LSTMs)

 ```shellsession
 ➜ python train.py -g 0 --lstm